-People with excellent credit have the most credit-card options of anyone, which means you’re really looking for the market’s best overall offer for your biggest need.
-With that in mind, our editors compared 1,000+ cards to find the best overall deals for the most important usage categories.
-As you consider their favorites below, bear in mind that you don’t necessarily need to pick just one.
+As you consider their favorites below, bear in mind that you don’t have to pick just one.
 Using the Island Approach (i.e., opening a few different cards for each of your biggest needs) is a great way to maximize your savings if you think you can manage multiple accounts at the same time.
-You just don’t want to apply for all of them at once.
+Just don’t apply for them all at once.

 2017’s Best Credit Cards for Excellent Credit